About me

 Counselling can help you untangle these challenges, offering new perspectives and greater self-compassion.
 It can support you in growing and developing, leading to a fuller, more satisfying life.
 Through this process, you may also begin to rebuild trust in yourself and in your relationships.

-I’m a Person-Centred Counsellor who values the power of the relationship between us.
-My goal is to support and empower you to explore and grow in a way that feels authentic to you.
-I believe in people’s ability to create positive change when they have the right support, and I bring experience from a range of different settings to help create that supportive space for you.
+I work in a relational way, valuing the connection we build together as an essential part of the therapeutic process.
+My aim is to support and empower you to explore, understand, and grow in ways that feel genuine and meaningful to you.
+I believe people can create real and lasting change when they have a supportive, attuned space, and I draw on experience from a range of settings to help create that for you.

 Work Related Stress